Centers of Excellence Lymphatic Summit 2021: The Continuum from Evolving Research to State-of-the-Art Lymphatic Management

 - Pierre-Yves von der Weid, University of Calgary, Canada

 Stanley G. Rockson, Stanford University and LE&RN, CA

 Off schedule bonus at the end of day 1:

 Airing of the play, "Let’s Talk Lymphedema," introduced by Kathy Bates, featuring Steve Guttenberg.
 See program here

 If you’re interested in other CME opportunities, click here.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Academy for Continued Healthcare Learning and LE&RN.
 ACHL is accredited by the ACCME to provide continuing medical education for physicians.

-The Academy for Continued Healthcare Learning designates this live activity for a maximum of 9.00 AMA PRA Category 1 Credits™.
+The Academy for Continued Healthcare Learning designates this enduring material for a maximum of 9.00 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Guidelines require that participants in CME activities be made aware of all financial relationships that may be perceived as affecting the presentation of the faculty member.
 ACHL ensures that all faculty and staff involved in the planning, development, and implementation of ACHL activities disclose financial relationships and that conflicts of interest are mitigated before the CME activity occurs.
 Complete information will be provided to participants prior to the start of the educational activity.